Gateway Surgical Solutions is unique because we don’t simply broker surgeries. Our model is significantly different in 2 ways:

 2. We want you to have greater access to your entire care team when you come to Gateway for private surgery including out of province surgery.

 In a pre-surgery consultation at Gateway, you will be introduced to your entire care team: your patient care coordinator, your physiotherapist, and your surgeon.
 You will be given ample time to ask questions of all of these team members to allow you to fully understand the care you will be offered at Gateway.
-The nature of this visit will provide you the opportunity to discuss many questions that may be on your mind regarding out of province surgery or other enhanced services available at Gateway.
+The nature of this visit will provide you the opportunity to discuss many questions that may be on your mind regarding out of province surgery or other enhanced services available.

 Some of the questions you may want to discuss with your surgeon are: